 Additional materials and resources related to the 2017 solar eclipse are available in the Event Planning and Promotional Guide and in the Eclipse Planning mini-kit included in the toolkit.
 This resource package is also available for download from www.nisenet.org.

-Important note: The balls in this activity are NOT to scale and do not represent a size or distance comparison between the Moon and the Sun.
+Important note: The balls in this activity are NOT to scale and do not represent an accurate size or distance comparison between the Moon, Earth, and Sun.

 Difficult concepts